gemoc/MODELS2017Tutorial/README.md

 ## Scope

-During this tutorial, the participants will extend a given finite state machine DSL in terms of syntax and semantics using the GEMOC Studio language workbench.
+During this tutorial, the participants will extend a given finite state machine DSL in terms of syntax and semantics using the language workbench of the GEMOC Studio.

 ## Legend